 Chromatography is actually a method to diffuse different substances in the solution in the separation, generally speaking, because different substances on the filter paper diffusion rate are not the same, with the passage of time, to different parts of the filter paper.

-Using filter paper for chromatography is also called paper chromatography.
-If you know anything about the experiment of separating chlorophyll in biology class, you can use paper chromatography.
+Using filter paper for chromatography is also called chromatography filter paper.
+If you know anything about the experiment of separating chlorophyll in biology class, you can use paper chromatography filter paper.

 In summary, chromatography paper is specialized for chromatographic techniques, enabling the separation and analysis of components in a mixture based on their interactions with the stationary phase.
 Filter paper, on the other hand, is primarily used for the physical separation of solids from liquids or gases through mechanical filtration.
 Chromatography paper facilitates component separation, while filter paper focuses on removing impurities from a sample.